divyanshkatiyar/Coding-Hub/README.md

 # 🚀 LeetCode Hub
 ---

-### A curated collection of my LeetCode solutions, documenting my journey to mastering Data Structures & Algorithms, improving problem-solving skills, and preparing for software engineering interviews.
+### A curated collection of my LeetCode solutions, helping students in mastering Data Structures & Algorithms, improving problem-solving skills, and preparing for software engineering interviews.

 ---